 Graduation Thesis

-Furthermore, defense of a thesis is a mandatory part of Final State Certification (FSC).
+Writing a thesis is a key component of students’ practical training, and its defence is an integral part of the mandatory Final State Certification (FSC).

 A thesis topic may be changed or refined no later than one calendar month before the official deadline for final submission of the thesis following procedures established for the degree programme.
 Any changes to a thesis topic are enacted by the relevant dean’s directive.